What Is a Manulife One Mortgage?

 But those explanations don’t always make it clear how it actually works, or whether it’s even right for you.

-This article will walk through what a Manulife One mortgage is, how it’s different from a traditional mortgage or HELOC, and why it’s often used as the foundation to pay off your mortgage faster.
+This article will walk through what a Manulife One mortgage is, how it’s different from a traditional mortgage or HELOC, and why it’s often used as the foundation for paying off a mortgage faster.

 What Is a Manulife One Mortgage?